 Feta is the soft white “king” of Greek cheeses, renowned around the world.
-Its origins can be traced back to ancient times as the first mention of the famous cheese is as old as Homer’s Odyssey.
+Its origins can be traced back to ancient times, since the first mention of the famous cheese is as old as Homer’s Odyssey.
 In fact, it’s the oldest cheese in recorded history.

 When Odysseus and his men enter the cave of Polyphemus, the Cyclops, the first thing they notice is the smell and sight of the rich, white cheese made with goat and sheep’s milk in brine: